 Looking for gifts for cancer patients?
 Look no further!
-Outside of being asked about the symptoms I experienced prior to being diagnosed with colon cancer, the second-most common question I get is, "What are some good gift ideas for cancer patients?"
+Outside of being asked about the symptoms I experienced prior to being diagnosed with colon cancer, the other questions I get most often are, "What are some good gifts ideas for cancer patients?"
+"What's a good cancer survivor gift?" and "What to get someone going through chemo?"

-I love getting this question because it means there are caring friends and family who want to support a loved one facing cancer.
-Support is essential to a cancer patient.
-Seriously—the fact you care enough to ask about finding a meaningful gift will help them feel loved.
+I love getting these questions because it means there are caring friends and family who want to support a loved one facing cancer.
+Support is essential to cancer survivors.
+Seriously—the fact you care enough to search for a meaningful gift says a lot about you and how much you care about them.

-So what is a good, meaningful gift?
+So what is a good, inspirational gift for a cancer survivor?
 There are lots!
-Below are 50 gift ideas (my favorites over the years) that you could give individually OR bundle into a care package.
+Below are 50 ideas (my favorites over the years) that you could give individually OR bundle into a care package.
+These are ideas for both patients who are going through chemotherapy and patients who are cancer free.
 Whatever you decide to do, I'm sure it will be great!

 1. Hard-to-kill house plant

-My grandma sent me a plant after colon surgery more than 10 years ago and it's still alive today.
+My grandma sent me a plant after colon surgery more than 10 years ago, and it's still alive today.
 Plants have a way of perking up our spirits, and they add freshness and greenery into spaces.
-Try a pothos or a peace lily for hard-to-kill varieties.
+We can't control much as cancer survivors, but we can control how often we water our plants.
+Try a pothos or a peace lily for hard-to-kill, easy-to-grow (and keep alive!) varieties.

 2. Framed saying or wall art with encouraging words, verses or quotes